 Taylor Duncan is a landscape photographer living in Milwaukee, Wisconsin.
 He found his passion for photography while attending Oregon State University where he graduated with a Bachelor of Science in Liberal Studies.
 Living in Oregon drove Taylor to explore, opening his eyes to nature’s beauty, and it allowed him to expand his love for the outdoors.
 He decided the best way to document and share all of his adventures was through photography.

-His passion for photography has taken him all over the world -- to national parks, the American Northwest and Southwest, Hawaii, Canada, and Perú.
+His passion for photography has taken him all over the world -- to national parks, the American Northwest and Southwest, Hawaii, Canada, Perú, Kenya, and Ethiopia.
 He aspires to travel to different parts of the world including Alaska, Iceland, Norway, Patagonia, Chile, and the Himalayas.

 Before becoming a full time photographer, he worked in Milwaukee, WI for a renowned documentary company, The Duncan Entertainment Group as the archivist.
 Working there introduced him to other photographic and video techniques, which expanded his skill set to people photography, time-lapse photography, and videography.